Tamgros/app-sec-checks/README.md

 # app-sec-checks
-__ The goal of this list is to have a common framework to view up and downstream projects' security __ __ A good example of this would be interacting with an external partner.
-Each project isn't necessarily__ __ Just giving assurances for their own app, they're also getting assurances
+> The goal of this list is to have a common framework to view up and downstream projects' security.
+A good example of this would be interacting with an external partner.
+Each project isn't necessarily doing BD in isolation, there is an ecosystem of collaborative projects.

+> In the good case, Solana can show off network effects.
+In the negative case, many "points of failure" can be intimidating.
+This doc is here to lower that barrier.

 ## Linked pages
 - [ ] Bug bounties clear and explicit